dwave-examples/immunization-strategy/README.md

 - Constraint 1: Large groups have equal size
 - Constraint 2: No edges between the large groups

-This problem can be modeled as a discrete quadratic model (DQM).
+This problem can be modeled as a discrete quadratic model (DQM) or a constrained quadratic model (CQM).
 We assign a variable for each node in the graph, and each variable has three cases: one for each large group and one for the separator group.
 A variable can be assigned to exactly one of those three groups.

 ## References